Darkcast/s3_dumper/README.md

 -t : Number of concurrent threads for downloading [default: 8] (optional)

+-l : Pass a list to process multiple buckets (required if -u hasn't been passed)

-This will download all files from the S3 bucket and save them under the site/urlname
+This will download all files from the S3 bucket and save them under the dump/urlname